jdleesmiller/CarND-MPC-Project/README.md

 1. Instead of including the `cte` (cross track error) and `epsi` (steering angle error) terms in the state of the optimization problem, I put them into the objective function directly.
 This reduced the number of state variables from `N * 6` to `N * 4`, and it reduced the number of constraints similarly.
 Tests showed a latency reduction of about 10ms when compiling without `-O3`, but this difference was no longer visible when compiling with `-O3`.
 It therefore had little performance impact, but it did simplify some of the code.

 1. Rather than reinitializing the `vars` to zero on every iteration, I used the `vars` from the previous solve as the initial solution.
-The rationale is that the values (in vehicle coordinates) should not be very different between MPC iterations, so they should provide a good initial guess.
+The rationale is that the variable values (in vehicle coordinates) should not be very different between MPC iterations, so the values from the previous iteration should provide a good initial guess for the current iteration.
 This also makes it less likely that subsequent iterations will choose drastically different plans, which might lead to oscillations.
 In my tests this change reduced latency by about 10ms (with `-O3`), which is again not much; apparently IPOPT is pretty smart.

 1. Rather than rebuilding the constraints in every iteration, the `MPC` class stores them, since the only constraint that changes between iterations is the initial value constraint.